nullSpac3/Lab-Report-4/index.md

 <br>

 * `<left>` -> `<x>` -> `<a>` -> `<2>` -> `<esc>` -> `:wq` -> `<enter>`
-     * Edits file as required, then saves and closes the vim editor
+     * Edits file as required, then saves the file and closes the vim editor

 ![Image](sc6.png)